matthewgallina/smockin/README.md

 - Multi user mode has been improved based on user feedback and suggestions.

-- Users can now utilise javascript to deliver mock functionality.
+- Users can now utilise JavaScript to deliver mock functionality.

 <br />